Worried your prose lacks a little sparkle? Albert Einstein Font is a typeface based on the great man’s handwriting, so you can write like a genius.

 To research the font, he looked through hundreds of pages of manuscripts and letters from old Albert.
 He then copied the letters out using a digital pen on-screen to capture the original movement necessary to create a letter.
 This involved plenty of editing to make sure he got the letters exactly right, down to the smallest detail.

-But obviously there's one big difference between a font and handwriting – the former is consistent, while the latter varies word by word.
+But obviously there’s one big difference between a font and handwriting – the former is consistent, while the latter varies word by word.
 Our man Harald has thought of that.
 As you type, a mechanism shifts the previously used letters and constantly changes the appearance of the text.
-It's as close as you can get to actual handwriting without picking up a pen.

 The prototype has a complete set of upper- and lower-case letters, numbers and signs, but he wants to add three more versions of each letter to be a real completist about it.
 That’s why he’s asking for funding.